Discrimination against drug addicts: India

-Narcotic substance consumption is prohibited in India by the Narcotic Drugs and Psychotropic Substances Bill inducted in 1985, which also levies punitive measures on adjacent activities such as production or vending of such substances.
+Narcotic substance consumption is prohibited in India by the Narcotic Drugs and Psychotropic Substances Act inducted in 1985, which also levies punitive measures on adjacent activities such as the production or sale of such substances.
 Possession of a controlled substance can result in punishment ranging from a $136.21 USD fine and half a year imprisonment to $121,261 USD and twenty years imprisonment, depending on whether the amount identified is considered small or commercial.
-Certain crimes outlined by the Narcotic Drugs and Psychotropic Substances Bill are also eligible for the death penalty, and while cases involving marijuana have been charged with capital punishment in the past, they tend to be successfully appealed in higher courts.
+Certain crimes outlined by the Narcotic Drugs and Psychotropic Substances Bill are also eligible for the death penalty; while cases involving marijuana have been charged with capital punishment in the past, they tend to be successfully appealed in higher courts.
 This legislation is heavily influenced by a coordinated United Nations effort throughout the latter twentieth century to stymie international drug trafficking.

-According to the International Drug Policy Consortium, India's Narcotics Control Bureau, which executes the various facets of the Narcotic Drugs and Psychotropic Substances Bill, has encountered criticism for the legislation's stringent measures which have limited access to pain-relief medication, specifically the prescription of opiates for post-operative patients.
-Bill revisions in response have expanded access to such substances, like methadone, to be distributed through recognized care providers, and members of parliaments have subsequently pushed for expanded bill protections for marijuana use, which has not gained traction.
+According to the International Drug Policy Consortium, India's Narcotics Control Bureau, which implements the Narcotic Drugs and Psychotropic Substances Act, has encountered criticism for the legislation's stringent measures limiting access to pain-relief medication, particularly the prescription of opiates for post-operative patients.
+Bill revisions in response have expanded access to such substances, like methadone, to be distributed through recognized care providers.
+Members of parliaments have subsequently pushed for expanded bill protections for marijuana use, which has not gained traction.
 Language cited as demeaning within the 2012 National Policy on Drugs and Psychotropic Substances regarding harm reduction pipelines such as clean needle programs, referring to such as "shooting galleries," have posed barriers to preventing comorbidities such as HIV which are prevalent among people who inject drugs in India.
-This poses an issue in states such as Punjab where over 20% of people who inject drugs are also infected with HIV.
+This poses an issue in states such as Punjab, where over 20% of people who inject drugs are also infected with HIV.

 Philippines

-In the Philippines, the government's war on drugs has led to allegations of killings and other human rights violations by the Philippine National Police against drug suspects.
+In the Philippines, the government's war on drugs has led to allegations of killings and other human rights violations against those suspected of using, producing, or selling drugs by the Philippine National Police.
 This has led the United Nations Human Rights Council to adopt a resolution urging the Philippine government to set up an investigation into mass killings during the war on drugs.